 510.3 Permit required.
 A construction permit for the installation of or modification to emergency responder radio coverage systems and related equipment is required as specified in Section 105.7.6.
 Maintenance performed in accordance with this code is not considered a modification and does not require a permit.

 Prior coordination and approval from the Public Safety Radio System Operator is required before installation of an Emergency Responder Radio System.
-Until 2022, such approval is required from EPSCA, King County, Seattle or ValleyCom depending on the location of the installation.
-In 2022 PSERN will be the single operator of a county wide system.
+Until 2023, such approval is required from EPSCA, King County, Seattle or ValleyCom depending on the location of the installation.
+It is anticipated in 2023 PSERN will be the single operator of a county wide system.